TaitoUnited/wordpress-template/README.md

 TODO how to revert: container image, database, volume snapshot, (storage bucket)

+> TODO: Update automatically (there are already some update scripts in `scripts/update` directory).
+> TODO: cloudbuild.yaml should take db export and volume snapshot automatically for prod

 ## Local development

 > You can use either local or staging database for development by modifying `docker-compose.yaml`.
-If you use staging for development, you must enable one of the media storage plugins (see [server environments](#server-environments) chapter), but using a media storage plugin is highly recommended anyway.
+If you use staging database for development, you must enable one of the media storage plugins (see [server environments](#server-environments) chapter).
 See [deployment](#deployment) chapter for instructions on copying data from one environment to another.

 Install some libraries on host (add `--clean` for clean reinstall):